Retro Access stereo RGB SCART lead SNES CSYNC SHIELDED, GROUNDED cable

-This cable is compatible with the following *unmodded* Nintendo systems:
+This cable is fully compatible with the following Nintendo consoles :

-Super Nintendo US version (fat, not SNES Mini)
+⚫︎ Super Nintendo US version (compatible with larger consoles, not SNES mini)

 ⚫︎ Super Nintendo (compatible with larger consoles, not SFC Junior)

 ⚫︎ N64 with RGB mod.
 An RGB upgrade is required for this cable to work.

 There are two cable options in the “cable length/type” menu:

 Fortraflex is a highly graded individually shielded, highly flexible cable made to order by Tasker of Italy for our company.
 All signal lines are individually shielded with pure copper strand wrap to eliminate crosstalk-induced artifacts.
 The outer casing is a soft and flexible polymer used commonly in professional microphone cables or high end wired game controllers (eg: official SNES controllers) to allow for increased mobility.